Making Friends with Genealogy Party tricks

 I’ll ask a few questions, break out my phone, and work to find the event in great detail.

-Do you have a wild story from your family tree that you don’t know the specific details of?
+Do you have a wild story from your family tree that you don’t know the details of?
 What do you know of it?
 Share in the comments!

 Previous